 Whatever you, or your florist decide, red, white and blue funeral flower arrangements will make an excellent patriotic tribute.

-Five Tips for How to Save Money on Sending Funeral Flowers
+Six Tips for How to Save Money on Sending Funeral Flowers

 - Use an online flower retailer that offers a discount.
 Buy from an online flower seller who offers a promotional discount.